 We have earthquakes shaking, winter storms freezing, sickness ravaging, bad news surrounding, ISIS killing and kidnapping, families breaking, jobs dropping and gas prices rising!
 We don't need regular hope.
 We need CRAZY HOPE.Hope for New Leadership

 It often seems that national leadership seems unaware of what is going on with the common man.
 Those in power keep giving themselves more power.
 Those in power interpret the laws to suit their own need, fill their own pocketbooks and do as they wish.
-They travel and dress to the nines on the/p>/p>/p>... [continue]
+They travel and dress to the nines on the public's dime and then don't understand why everyone is... [continue]

 6 decisions staff children want you to make